BaamPark/SimilarVideoFramesRemoval/README.md

 5. Once all the images in the queue are compared, the marked images are deleted, and the queue is updated with new images for the next iteration.

 ## Note
-To prevent the actual deletion of images during testing, comment out the following line in the `remove_frame()` function:
+To prevent the actual deletion of images during testing, comment out the following line in the `remove_frame()` function.
+Please refer to imgs in the reposittory for visual explanation about the algorithm.